qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

 Main properties
 ^^^^^^^^^^^^^^^

-The :guilabel:`Main properties` dialog of the label :guilabel:`Item Properties` tab provides the following functionalities (see Figure_composer_8_):

 * The main properties dialog is where the text (HTML or not) or the expression needed to fill the label is added to the Composer canvas.
 * Labels can be interpreted as HTML code: check |checkbox| :guilabel:`Render as HTML`.
   You can now insert a URL, a clickable image that links to a web page or something more complex.
 * You can also insert an expression.
 Click on **[Insert an expression]** to open a new dialog.
   Build an expression by clicking the functions available in the left side of the panel.
   Two special categories can be useful, particularly associated with the atlas functionality: geometry functions and records functions.
 At the bottom, a preview of the expression is shown.
 * Define :guilabel:`Font` by clicking on the **[Font...]** button or a :guilabel:`Font color` selecting a color using the color selection tool.

 Alignment and Display
 ^^^^^^^^^^^^^^^^^^^^^

-The :guilabel:`Alignment` and :guilabel:`Display` dialogs of the label :guilabel:`Item Properties` tab provide the following functionalities (see Figure_composer_8_):

 * You can define the horizontal and vertical alignment in the :guilabel:`Alignment` zone.
 * In the **Display** tag, you can define a margin in mm.
 This is the margin from the edge of the composer item.